SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 .. warning::

-   Please make sure that the `SWH_IMAGE_TAG` variable is properly set for any later `docker stack deploy` command you type, otherwise all the running containers will be recreated using the ':latest' image (which might **not** be the latest available version, nor consistent among the docker nodes on your swarm cluster).
+   Please make sure that the :envvar:`SWH_IMAGE_TAG` variable is properly set for any later :command:`docker stack deploy` command you type, otherwise all the running containers will be recreated using the ``:latest`` image (which might **not** be the latest available version, nor consistent among the docker nodes on your swarm cluster).

 Updating a configuration
 ------------------------

-Configuration files are exposed to docker services via the ``docker config`` system.
+Configuration files are exposed to docker services via the :command:`docker config` system.
 Unfortunately, docker does not support updating these config objects.
 The usual method to update a config in a service is:

 - create a new config entry with updated config content,
 - update targeted running services to replace the original config entry by the new one,
 - destroy old (now unused) docker config objects.

-For example, if you edit the file `conf/storage.yml`:
+For example, if you edit the file :file:`conf/storage.yml`:

 .. code-block:: bash